tdavidcl/ndspmhd-examples/MHD/test1-1.5Dbriowu-shock/README-briowu.txt

 Run the code using ./1DSPMHD mshk1.in
 Or with output to a file: ./1DSPMHD mshk1.in >& mshk1.out &

-Plot the results using "nsplash mshk1_0*.dat"
+Plot the results using "splash mshk1_0*.dat"

 For the shock tube problem the .shk sets the left and right states of the Riemann problem, so edit this file to change the problem.

 Things to try
 --------------
--Run the default setup in the mshk.in file and plot the results using nsplash.
+-Run the default setup in the mshk.in file and plot the results using splash.
  (I have already set up the "multiplot" to plot this problem together with the exact solution at t=0.1, so use:

-  "nsplash mshk1_0*.dat -y 27" to plot this.
+  "splash mshk1_0*.dat -y 27" to plot this.

  (This problem is unusual because the solution contains a "compound wave" consisting of a slow shock attached to a rarefaction wave, seen in both